-You MUST be available on Wednesday evenings and weekends for training between 17 November and the date of the competition that you are selected to go to.
+You MUST be available on Wednesday evenings and weekends for training from 24 November until the date of the competition that you are selected for.

-- Online applications open on Monday 6 August and must be submitted online by midnight on Thursday 30 August
+- Online applications open on Friday 30 August and must be submitted online by 11:59pm on Tuesday 24 September.
+An application form will be posted in the Apply Now section on the day.

 Please note that you need only submit one application form to be considered for all competitions.
 If successful in your application and interview, you will be placed in a team designed for one specific competition/destination according to your team's strengths.

-To complete your application, you will need to prepare in advance:
+To complete your application, you will need to provide the following: